zpro11/ZLockCore/README.md

 2. **Unlock a vault**
    - Select the vault, then click the "Unlock" button and enter the password
 3. **Add files**
-   - With the vault unlocked, click the "Add Files" button and select the files
+   - Click on the "Show Vault" button.
+You can drag files and folders here.
 4. **Lock the vault**
    - Click the "Lock" button.
 The files will be encrypted again
    - (If the safe contained a folder, the folder will be broken up, meaning that everything contained in the folder will be removed from it and the folder will be deleted.
 However, the files will not be lost.)